IQ404/study-notes/README.md

 }
 ```

-❓ Why doesn't the image (e.g., say we have some texture) show on the window (I tried this using Visual Studio's break points) immediately after `glfwSwapBuffers`?
+❓ Why doesn't the image (e.g., say we have some texture) show on the window (I tried this using Visual Studio's break points) immediately after `glfwSwapBuffers`? (note that if we put sufficient stuffs in between `glfwSwapBuffers` and `glfwPollEvents`, the texture will appear on the window before `glfwPollEvents`)

 ❓ Explain in detail what is `glfwPollEvents` doing.